How to Resist From a Place of Love: Self-Care for the Long Haul

 Our vision for the world is more likely to be achieved if it is grounded in compassion.

 And that is the thing about fear and anger versus love.
-Regardless whether the other side “deserves” anger, we must sustain ourselves for the work ahead.
+Regardless of whether the other side “deserves” anger, we must sustain ourselves for the work ahead.
 Can we actually go on forever with a blaming mentality, or will our work be better served by love?
 Our vision for the world is more likely to be achieved if it is grounded in compassion and love.

 Recently, because so many people in my community were anxious and exhausted after the election, I held a workshop called “The Long Haul: Wisdom for Activists and Concerned Citizens.”
 The goal was to search for an attitude that would help us continue to work steadfastly toward a fair, compassionate, just, safe world without burning out.